ALFA-group/neural-program-comprehension/README.md

 - `SENT`: English descriptions of these codes.
 - `JAP`: Codes with obfuscated variable names.

-They have been made available in two formats - CSVs and raw Python scripts, available at `./stimuli/python_files/` and `./stimuli/python/python_files/` respectively.

-In `./stimuli/python/python_files/`, we have shared three files each containing all the 108 stimuli, and three folders each containing individual files for the 108 stimuli across the three conditions.
+We have shared three files each containing all the 108 stimuli, as well as three folders each containing individual files for the 108 stimuli across the three conditions.

 ### ScratchJr
-All stimuli related to our Python experiments (Experiment 2) are available in `./stimuli/scratchjr/`.
+The stimuli used in the ScratchJr experiment (Experiment 2) are available in `./stimuli/scratchjr/`.
+Each folder item contains the .png image of the code snippet, two videos (match and mismatch; only one of the videos was shown to each participant), and the audio of the sentence describing the video (the audio was not used for the current experiment).

+## Data

+We make available the data we used for statistical analyses and plotting:
+- behavioral responses
+- responses to conditions of interest within MD and language fROIs (`data_fROI*`)
+- responses to conditions of interest within parcels defined using the code problems > sentence problems contrast (`data_GSS`)
+- voxelwise spatial correlation between responses in language fROIs (`data_spcorr`)

+Original .nii files are available upon request.

+## Analyses

+We provide the R code that was used for statistical analyses and plot generation.

+## Python proficiency test

+For Experiment 1, we developed a custom Python proficiency test (22 short response questions and 1 long response question, intended to be completed within 1 hour).
+There was no overlap between the proficiency test questions and the questions presented to participants in the scanner.